Durga Puja: UNESCO Intangible Cultural Heritage - Celebration of Culture, Art & Devotion

 This is a sculpture of Mahisasuramardini.
 This sculpture is made of Chlorite rock and is about 900 years old.
 It was found in Manbhum, India.

-Kumartuli: The Artistic Heart of Durga Puja
+Kumartuli: Artistic Heart of Durga Puja

-Agomoni: The arrival of Goddess Durga
+Agomoni: Arrival of Goddess Durga

 The spirit of Durga Puja begins with Agomoni, which translates to “welcome.”
 These are devotional songs and rituals that mark the Goddess’s arrival.
 The songs often recount the divine journey of Durga from her heavenly abode to her earthly home.
 Agomoni photoshoots have also become a popular tradition, capturing the anticipation of the festival through cultural themes.